 The island offers a vast variety of climbs, rugged coastline and the huge bolted amphitheatre of Sa Gubia, as well as untouched rock waiting to be explored.

-Known locally as Psicobloc, there are over 300 km of coastline with sea cliffs, pockets, juggy tufas, cracks and crimps, and excellent climbs, from 5 m up to 20 m high.
+Known locally as Psicobloc, Mallorca has over 300 km of coastline with sea cliffs, pockets, juggy tufas, cracks and crimps, and excellent climbs.

 5 exciting adventure sports to try in Mallorca For nature lovers and thrill seekers, Mallorca holds the key to all manner of exciting outdoor adventure sports.
 Whether in the mountains, at sea ...